 Refusal in exceptional circumstances:

 The Board of Management reserves the right to refuse an applicant admission in exceptional circumstances and taking account of the needs of the school and the students in the school.
 Parents/Guardians have the right to appeal under Section 29 of the Education Act 1998.

-Such an exceptional circumstances could arise where either:
+Such an exceptional circumstance could arise where either: